daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 daytona create --code
 ```

 When prompted, choose to enter a GitHub URL.
-Let's use a simple Python project with a DevContainer configuration for this tutorial.
+Let's use a simple Python project with a Dev Container configuration for this tutorial.
 Enter this URL in the input space: `https://github.com/bellatrick/python_starter.git`.

 The command will clone the repository, set up the development environment, and open Visual Studio Code.